UB-CSE306/base-LPR/README.md

 **ADVICE** Carve out a subset of the requirements to focus on.
 Be efficient.
 Once you are comfortable with the evidence you have gathered for a given process/tool, move on.

+**ADVICE** It is better to make many small commits so that your process is apparent.
+E.g. show data before, during, and after a process step or tool usage to demonstrate clearly the order in which you did things, and the impact of each step you tool.
+Remember also to push to your remote repo on GitHub.